Six Questions for Sam

-The Borough of Huntingdon is the county seat for Huntingdon County, a destination that—thanks to Raystown Lake and the internationally-renowned Allegrippis Trails—welcomes 1 million visitors a year who enjoy premium bike trails, breathtaking hiking vistas, some of the best trout streams in the world, and fall foliage unlike anyplace else.
+The Borough of Huntingdon is the county seat for Huntingdon County, a destination that—thanks to Raystown Lake and the internationally renowned Allegrippis Trails—welcomes one million visitors a year who enjoy premium bike trails, breathtaking hiking vistas, some of the best trout streams in the world, and fall foliage unlike anyplace else.
 In fact, our trees are so important that Huntingdon has earned Tree City USA designation for more than a decade.

 Huntingdon provides a breadth of opportunities for Juniata students, for both internships and community service.
 Our students gain career experience at Huntingdon’s J.C.
 Blair Memorial Hospital, Mutual Benefit Insurance Group, alumni-owned businesses, and county government offices.
 Chemistry and art students have worked with our local General Electric branch, using advanced instrumentation to authenticate items from the Juniata College Museum of Art.

-In turn, Juniata students volunteer at many community agencies including the Huntingdon Community Center, the county humane society, the historical society, and Big Brothers Big Sisters, to name but a few.
+In turn, Juniata students volunteer with more than 20 community agencies, including the Huntingdon Community Center, the county humane society, the historical society, and Big Brothers Big Sisters, to name but a few.